AgnieszkaKurek/WordWarI/README.md

 ## Features

-Website was created using languages: html, CSS, and frameworks: jquery ().
+Website was created using html, css, javaScript and jQuery.

 ## Prerequisites:

 * download and install node
-* install node http server: npm install -g http-server
 * bower install